Vedantic Democracy, Education and Peace

 The author of these lines hopes that the representatives of the people must learn perpetually about the universally inherent without any discrimination the five elements, viz. body, vitality, mind, intellect and spirit integrally, to be truly educated and to be just to provide good governance to the people, who will also follow and practice because they are future representatives of the people to take part in governance, which will help for creating a genuine democracy for peace, and it will be a model for the people and persons in the governance of state politics of other nation-states to follow and practice.

-Dr. Surya Nath Prasad, former president & currently executive vice president of International Association of Educators for World Peace (IAEWP), associate professor of education emeritus, former visiting professor, the graduate institute of peace studies, Kyung Hee University, Republic of Korea, founder & editor-in-chief, Peace Education: An International Journal. email@example.com
+Dr. Surya Nath Prasad, Former President, Executive Vice President & Secretary-General of the International Association of Educators for World Peace (IAEWP); associate professor of education emeritus, the Graduate Institute of Peace Studies, Kyung Hee University, Republic of Korea.
+Founder and editor-in-chief of Peace Education: An International Journal. firstname.lastname@example.org

 Anticopyright: Editorials and articles originated on TMS may be freely reprinted, disseminated, translated and used as background material, provided an acknowledgement and link to the source, TMS: Vedantic Democracy, Education and Peace, is included.
 Thank you.

 This work is licensed under a CC BY-NC 4.0 License.